 So, yeah, I think it’s I think it’s really important and it connects Earth to people.
 It can create linkages that we can lead truly sustainable lives.
 If we tell stories about this, how it can work.
 So we connect different ideas, connect across time scales, time, space, connect knowledges.
 We can tell stories of ethical challenges—navigating through them.

-I mean, sci fi has been doing this for how long, right?
-A lot of what is written is just talking about ethical challenges in a different environment and we can put it in the context of geology, just like other people have been doing.
+I mean, sci-fi has been doing this for how long, right?
+A lot of what is written is just talking about ethical challenges in a different environment.
+And we can put that in the context of geology, just like other people have been doing.

 So I just think that geoscience is particularly uniquely positioned to do this because of the way that geology was created—physics, biology, chemistry, math, etc. And now we have a chance to make something new yet again.
 We have more tools, we have a better understanding that there’s a social element to everything that we do.
 It’s not just a technical element, and we need to be looking at these things together, not just one or the other.